MuddamPoojithaa/Bank-Management-System/README.md

 # Bank-Management-System
 This simple console based Bank Management system provides the simplest management of bank account and transation
-# Features of the project
+# Features of the project💖
       Open the new account
       Deposit Amount
       withdraw Amount